engaging-computing/HTML-Apps/README.txt

 This Repository will contain various HTML 5 Web Apps.
-All interact with the iSENSE website - isenseproject.org.
+All connect with the iSENSE website - isenseproject.org.